 Pamela Moore’s first book was published in 1956 when she was 18 years old and became an international bestseller in its day.
 Chocolates for Breakfast follows the coming-of-age of a 15 year old girl named Courtney as she moves between boarding school and her divorced parents in New York and Hollywood.
 At first a model student, Courtney gradually falls in with a privileged and jaded set, who drink heavily and take pride in their sexual sophistication.

-The protagonist is a young girl named Courtney, shunted between boarding school and divorced parents in New York and Hollywood.
-The book portrays a privileged and jaded set who drink heavily and pride themselves on their sexual sophistication.
-After a crush on one of her boarding school teachers leads to heartbreak, Courtney beds a bisexual Hollywood actor and a dissolute European aristocrat living out of a New York hotel.
-Chocolates for Breakfast includes discussion of homosexuality, gender roles and sexual exploration that was, especially for the era, uncommon.
+After a crush on her boarding-school English teacher leads to heartbreak, Courtney beds a bisexual Hollywood actor and then a dissolute European aristocrat living out of a luxury hotel in Manhattan.
+Chocolates for Breakfast includes frank discussion of sexuality and gender roles that was, for that era, uncommon.

 But her first lover abandons her to return to his male companion, and Courtney uses a razor blade to cut the inside joints of her fingers — one of the earliest depictions of adolescent self-cutting in literature.
 The next scene is of Courtney being discharged from a psychiatric hospital (Her two-month stay there is not described.)

 The setting of the novel travels from Rosemary Hall (now part of Choate) in New England, to the Garden of Allah in Hollywood, to establishment landmarks of mid-century Manhattan such as P. J. Clarke’s, the Plaza hotel, and the Stork Club.